Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 It does never happen.

-Details remain fuzzy according to the politico, but numerous Republicans argued afterward that they had secured a 215 to 213 win on their motion to bar undocumented immigrants from receiving any federal funds apportioned in the agriculture spending bill for employment or rental assistance.
+Details remain fuzzy according to the Politico, but numerous Republicans argued afterward that they had secured a 215 to 213 win on their motion to bar undocumented immigrants from receiving any federal funds apportioned in the agriculture spending bill for employment or rental assistance.

-The Democrats, however, argued that the measure was deadlocked at 214 and failed.
+The Democrats, however, argued that the measure was deadlocked at 2.14 and failed, members and aides on both sides of the aisle said afterwards.

-There's a tie, it fails.
+It was a tie, it fails.

 How can votes shift after you stop the voting?

-Stanny Hoyer, who's uh Nancy Pelosi's number two, eventually offered a motion to reconsider, according to floor staff on either side, ostensibly giving members a chance to recast their votes, but the maneuver sparked a chorus of angry protests and the Republicans yelling shame on Democrats while they returned fire with angry volleys of their own.
+Stenny Hoyer, who's Nancy Pelosi's number two, eventually offered a motion to reconsider, according to floor staff on either side, ostensibly giving members a chance to recast their votes.

-Mr. Speaker, Parliamentary inquiry.
+Mr. Speaker, parliamentary inquiry.

 I must first call the vote.

-Call the vote at 214-214.
+The chair prematurely called the vote at 214-214.

-After all of the cards were added, the final vote was 212 to 216.
+While there were votes being entered, after all of the cards were added, the final vote was 212 to 216.

 Nay.

-So the Democrats stole a vote.
+So the Democrats stole the vote.

-They did they just cancel the vote.
+They just canceled the vote.

 Here's McNulty this morning on the floor of the House as it continued into today.